 The FMHC is based on the national problem-solving court model.
 It is a collaborative partnership between the criminal justice system, a network of community-based providers and the participant.
 The ultimate goal of the FMHC is to ensure public safety and minimize recidivism while diverting defendants with a mental illness from incarceration and instead facilitating linkage to appropriate treatment and community resources.

-The FMHC is designed for defendants who have been charged with a non-violent felony and diagnosed with a serious and persistent mental illness.
+The FMHC is designed for defendants who have been charged with a felony offense (assaultive offenses and offenses involving possession or use of a firearm will be considered on a case by case basis) and diagnosed with a serious and persistent mental illness.
 The court will accept a defendant only if s/he wishes to voluntarily enter the court after consulting with his/her attorney.

 The FMHC Program consists of the following components:

 - comprehensive evaluation to determine the participant’s strengths and needs

 - minimum 18 month Court participation in multi-phased continuum

 - regular visits with a specially trained Community Supervision Officer

 - intensive treatment by mental health professionals

 - substance abuse treatment for participants with a co-occurring mental health and substance abuse disorder